microsoft/vscode-wiki/Roadmap.md

 ## Engineering
+- [ ] :runner: Invest into a unified, improved and fast file watching
 - [ ] :runner: Improve our GitHub issue bots, examples:
-   - [ ] :runner: reject invalid incoming issues automatically
+   - [x] reject invalid incoming issues automatically
    - [ ] :runner: automate training of our classification bot
-   - [ ] :runner: detect issues of limited use that 'need more information' automatically
+   - [x] detect issues of limited use that 'need more information' automatically
 - [ ] :runner: Adopt a safe supply chain
-- [ ] :runner: Explore improving the build time by using [esbuild](https://github.com/evanw/esbuild) (requires AMD support) - ensure we don't lose our ability to use with the latest TS RC
+- [x] Explore improving the build time by using [esbuild](https://github.com/evanw/esbuild) (requires AMD support) - ensure we don't lose our ability to use with the latest TS RC

 ## Website